Buuchia/CCS_blog/posts/AT1-Journey.md

 ```

-To make the wavy pattern,
+To make the wavy pattern, this equation outputs the number between negative and positive of f_amp, and period is the number of times we get the value between negative and positive of f_amp.

 ```javascript

 f_radius = f_amp * cos(angle * period)

 ```

-This equation outputs the number between negative and positive of f_amp, and period is the number of times we get the value between negative and positive of f_amp.

 For example: if f_amp = 20; period = 5
 f_radius = 20 * cos(angle * 5)